 Property interests held under operating leases, with the Council as lessor, are also classified and accounted for as investment property if they meet these criteria.

-This Council currently has one property classed as an Investment property under IFRS, which it leases out under an operating lease.
+This Council currently has no property classed as an Investment property under IFRS.

-The fair value was determined by market evidence, with reference to the income potential of the units and the property condition.
+Properties classified as investment properties were valued at the fair value determined by market evidence, with reference to the income potential of the units and the property condition.
 The value is based on a valuation by an independent valuer who holds a recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.

-The Council's current valuers are Wilks, Head & Eve, Newlands House, 40 Berners Street, London, W1T 3NA.
+The Council's current valuers are Wilks, Head & Eve, 6th Floor, Fairgate House, 78 New Oxford Street, London WC1A 1HB.